The Salon

 that give a little nod back to it's history.

-It will be a fully equipped modern salon, but full of vintage charm.
+It is a fully equipped modern salon, but full of vintage charm.

 We want everyone to feel welcomed, relaxed, and pampered at every visit.